Upon Your Return From Study Abroad

 Reverse Culture Shock

 Study abroad is more than just learning in a classroom.
 It is in your daily lives, explorations, and cultural encounters where the most personal growth occurs.
 These soft skills are what employers are looking for and it is your job to help translate your experience into your future career!
-Here some links that provide unique information on how to freshen up your resumes and interviews by adding your study abroad experience.
+Here are some links that provide information on how to freshen up your resumes and interviews by adding your study abroad experience.

 How do you put study abroad on your resume?
 Outline the academic components of your studies abroad on your resume: the courses you took, presentations you gave, and projects you worked on.
 Think about "soft skills" that you'ver strengthened during study abroad — intercultural fluency, critical thinking/problem solving, flexibility, adaptability, initiative, cross-cultural communication, working in global teams, and self-awareness.
 There is a rising demand from employers for global-ready graduates.
 Be sure to highlight the diversity of your experiences abroad, that you willingly went out of your comfort zone, and the fact that you succeeded in navigating a new culture, currency, transportation system, language, etc. Include real examples of how you've demonstrated these soft skills in your cover letter, and how you overcame specific challenges abroad.
 In addition, you can leverage the new friends and contacts you made abroad to network for jobs.
 For help translating your experience abroad into your future career, visit Career Services at Pace.
 There are also many on-line resources to guide students in turning their study abroad into a resume builder.

 Get involved in helping others go abroad!